Legal Guide

-Medical misdiagnosis is a medical professional’s failure to accurately identify a patient's condition.
+What is medical misdiagnosis?
+It refers to a medical professional’s failure to accurately identify a patient’s condition.
 Any damages (economic and non-economic) incurred through medical misdiagnosis should be legally compensated by liable healthcare professionals.

 As such, incidents of misdiagnosis prevent patients from getting timely medical attention – sometimes exposing them to irrelevant or potentially harmful prescriptions.
 Apart from the medical drawbacks they may experience, such errors also spill out to all other aspects of their life – affecting their well-being and their relationships with loved ones.